b4stet/dependencies_checker/README.md

 * finally, compares both to report which dependencies in a project embed vulnerable package(s),
 * and print a graph of dependencies to help identify which direct dependencie(s) need to be ugraded.

 At the moment, the checker only implements PHP composer dependencies and Sensiolabs DB.
+__Application broken__ : the rss stream it was using no longer exists.

 ### Note about Sensiolabs Security Advisories